 Westfield State University offers a limited number of graduate assistantships to graduate students each year.
 The assistantships are highly competitive and are awarded to students with superior academic records who are matriculated in a graduate degree program.
 Students selected for these positions must be registered minimally for six (6) credits per semester.
 Our goal is to establish a mutually-beneficial system that links students with mentors who support their educational and professional goals.

 Both full-time and part-time assistantships are available.
 For most GA positions, full-time graduate assistants are expected to work 15 hours per week, and part-time graduate assistants must work 7 ½ hours per week.
 Benefits include full or partial tuition plus a stipend.
 Students are responsible for registration, educational service, practicum, and other fees as appropriate.
 Most assistantships are granted for the full academic year (fall and spring semesters).

-Applications for the 2022-23 academic year will be open the beginning of May.
+Applications for the 2023-24 academic year will open in May.

 Academic Department Placements

 All academic departments with a graduate program are eligible for a graduate assistant, either full-time or part-time.
 Job duties may include research, teaching assistance, or other administrative tasks.